YuChungLin/Code-Test/README.md

 # Directory

-Data: Contains the Raw PDF and the desired output Source Code: Contains the notebook(s) used to accomplish the task
+Data: Contains the Raw PDF and the desired output \n Source Code: Contains the notebook(s) used to accomplish the task